pp4rs/2024-uzh-installation-guide/docs/textEditor.md

   * Searching for them in the Marketplace
   * When you find them, click `Install`

-We recommend the following extensions to be added for this course:
+We recommend (but don't require) the following extensions to be added for this course:

 * Bracket Pair Colorizer 2
 * Code Spell Checker
 * Git History
-* LaTeX Workshop
+* GitLens
 * Markdown All in One
 * Markdown Preview Enhanced
 * Project Manager